 Can Edge Secure Network be used on mobile devices?

 Yes, Edge Secure Network can be enabled in the Edge app on iOS and Android by navigating to Settings > Privacy, search, and services and turning on Secure Network.
-Why your vpn isnt working at school and what you can do about it

 If I want to appear from a different country, what should I do?

 Use a reputable third-party VPN service that offers a broad range of country servers.
 Connect to the country you want to appear from, verify your new IP, and test access to the content you need.
+How proton vpn really makes money and why it works 2026

 How do I verify my location after connecting to a VPN?